A new framework for constrained optimization via feedback control of Lagrange multipliers: Numerical results

 We can formulate the game in terms of the solution of polynomial equations on the values $x_{i,j}$ of each cell $(i,j)$, $i,j=1,\dots, 4$.
 First of all, $x_{i,j}\in\{1,2,3,4\}$ is guaranteed by $\prod_{h=1}^4 (x_{i,j} - h) = 0$.
 Then, we obtain no repetition in groups of 4 cells by imposing the product equal to $24$ and the sum equal to $10$.
 In summary, given the corner blocks

 we have

 Equations \eqref{eq:shidoku} represent non-convex polynomial constraints.
-We can solve the corresponding optimization problem through the proposed feedback control framework if we associate them with any constant cost function.
-In particular, we use the PI control method to test its convergence and effectiveness in non-convex problems.
-We cannot apply the feedback linearization since we have $m=40$ equations in $n=12$ variables and $m>n$ is not consistent with Assumption \ref{ass:fl1}.
+We can solve the corresponding optimization problem through the proposed CMO framework if we associate them with any constant cost function.
+In particular, we use PI-CMO to test its convergence and effectiveness in non-convex problems.
+We cannot apply FL-CMO since we have $m=40$ equations in $n=12$ variables, and $m>n$ is not consistent with Assumption \ref{ass:fl2}.